Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and right preconditioned GMRES: Weighted GMRES

 Additionally, $r_0 = \widetilde{r_0}$ and the normalized residuals satisfy

 We next apply the formalism proposed by Ipsen in \cite{zbMATH01533021}[Theorem 2.1 and Corollary 2.2] with some details of the proof from \cite[Lemma 7.1]{ipsen1998different}.
-What is new here is that we are extending (straightforwardly) the formalism to weighted GMRES and applying it to compare either the same residual in two norms, or the residuals of $I$- and $M$-GMRES.
+What is new here is that we extend (straightforwardly) the formalism to weighted GMRES and apply it to compare either the same residual in two norms, or the residuals of $I$- and $M$-GMRES.